askeluv/most-frequent-words/README.md

 1. Create an appealing stylesheet
 2. Replace loading from websites with hard-coded templates to speed up load times
 3. Replace links to en.wiktionary.org with data loaded directly on the page when you click on words (using jQuery?)

+Here's an example of the site in action: [100 Most Frequent Italian Words](http://svanevik.me/most-frequent-words/italian)